14 ways of getting up close and personal with nature in the Charente-Maritime.

 The Réserve Naturelle du Marais d’Yves: hidden treasures on the seashore

 This Échappée Nature site, located between Rochefort and Châtelaillon, is the jumping-off point for the discovery of the hidden treasures of the réserve naturelle du marais d’Yves, a patchwork of fascinating habitats: marshland, sand dunes, lagoons and more.
-The wealth of wildlife here is incredible – geese, ducks, herons, storks and waders all flock to the reserve for a short stop-over or a longer stay.
+The wealth of wildlife here is incredible.
+Geese, ducks, herons, storks and waders all flock to the reserve for a short stop-over or a longer stay.
 Multiple themed outings are on offer, accompanied by an LPO ornithologist.
-Set off on foot or by bicycle to watch marshland or migratory birds, experience that fleeting, but magical time, dusk, while enjoying panoramic views over the baie d’Yves, islands and forts.
-Meanwhile, children can set off on a “Junior safari”, playing the starring roles of budding nature detectives, mini fossil-hunters and seekers of feathers and sea-shells – one thing is certain, they’ll have a ball!
+Set off on foot or by bicycle to watch marshland or migratory birds, experience that fleeting, but magical time, dusk.
+Enjoy panoramic views over the baie d’Yves, islands and forts.
+Meanwhile, children can set off on a “Junior safari”, playing the starring roles of budding nature detectives, mini fossil-hunters and seekers of feathers and sea-shells.
+One thing is certain, they’ll have a ball!

 The Station de Lagunage de Rochefort

 Located on the banks of the River Charente, this is a site like no other in Europe.
 The station de Lagunage de Rochefort helps process the town’s wastewater through an eco-friendly technique, that of lagooning.
 Some 35 hectares of lagoons help clean 5000 cubic metres of water every day in an entirely natural process.
 These ponds also function as resting places for water-birds, with an abundance of easily-available food.
-You can watch these birds on outings organized by the LPO (a nature conservation charity that is the French BirdLife International Partner) after an introduction to how the lagooning station operates.
+You can watch these birds on outings organized by the LPO (a nature conservation charity that is the French BirdLife International Partner).
+But, before, they introduce to how the lagooning station operates.
 It’s well worth the visit!

 Take a closer look at Loopi, a highly-practical route-planning app that shows existing itineraries and also allows you to plan your own personalized trip.